 These majors are offered through the School of Economics (Faculty of Arts and Social Sciences).

-Other faculty subject areas for majors and electives or areas of specialisation
+Other faculty subject areas for majors and electives

 The following sequences are not majors.
 They illustrate the units required for accreditation (which in many cases may constitute a major).